 In the digitally enlightened age, we really have no excuse for ignorance.
-We’re more aware than ever of the impact our lifestyle has on the planet.
+We’re more aware than ever of our lifestyle’s impact on the planet.
 What’s more, it’s easier than ever to see how the decisions that we make as consumers can impact on the planet we share.

-Unfortunately, single-use plastics like food packaging can be hard to avoid which is why supermarkets are rarely the best choice for sustainable shoppers.
+Unfortunately, single-use plastics like food packaging can be hard to avoid, so supermarkets are rarely the best choice for sustainable shoppers.
 Try farmers’ markets or plastic-free food stores online.
 Check out Shop Naturally for some great resources for zero-waste food shopping.

 What’s more, if you’re seriously into sustainability, you need to consider eating more plants and less… Everything else.
 Animal agriculture is one of the world’s leading causes of deforestation, pollution, species extinction, and animal habitat loss.
 The rise of industrialized farming is placing a colossal drain on our natural resources and the less we can feed this leviathan the better.